 - They give you adequate aftercare instructions

-If your tattoo removal has left you with scarring that you did not expect, or you have suffered some other reaction, then you might wish to look into whether you could make a personal injury claim for your injuries.
+If your tattoo removal has left you with scarring that you did not expect, or you have suffered some other reaction, then you might wish to look into whether you could make a personal injury compensation claim for your injuries.

 To find out what other accidents could form the basis of tattoo injury negligence claims, please continue reading to the next section.